Earplugs: Ratings of Sources

 by Ted Verrill

 Our AssessmentDespite the age of this review, the earplugs he compares have changed very little.
-A motorcycle enthusiast, Ted Verrill is lukewarm about Howard Leight Max, saying they're on the large side, and Hearos, because of their lower NRR rating.
-He top-rates Howard Leight Laser Lite, because they are narrower than the Max and expand to fill the ear canal.
+A motorcycle enthusiast, Ted Verrill is lukewarm about Howard Leight Max, saying they're on the large side, and Hearos, because of their lower noise reduction rating.
+His top-rated earplugs are Howard Leight Laser Lite, because they are narrower than the Max and expand to fill the ear canal.

 Ear Plug Shootout